F5ChannelSE/f5-azure-afm/docs/class01/bigip-vpn.rst

     - SSH to App server to show successful connection

 #.
-Wrap up ?
-Mention potential addon's to the solution such as IPS/IPI Subscriptions, etc.
+Wrap up and delete resource group